Nadeem F. Paracha: Career

 His sixth book The Reluctant Republic was published in November 2021.

-On 11 August 2022, Paracha’s seventh book For Faith, State and the Soul was launched.
+On 11 August 2022, Paracha's seventh book For Faith, State and the Soul was launched.
 The book is a history of popular culture in Pakistan.
-It is considered to be Paracha’s most ambitious work.
+It is considered to be Paracha's most ambitious work.
 In April 2023, Imran Khan: Myth of the Pakistani Middle-Class was published.
 It is one of the first books to explore the political career of Imran Khan.
 In the book, Paracha details the rise and slide of Khan's politics.

-In 2024’s Of Reason, Romance and Ruin Paracha traces the political and intellectual origins of the Pakistan Ideology and how instead of unifying an ethnically diverse polity, it has created ethnic and sectarian fissures and promoted Islamism.
+In 2024's Of Reason, Romance and Ruin Paracha traces the political and intellectual origins of the Pakistan Ideology and how instead of unifying an ethnically diverse polity, it has created ethnic and sectarian fissures and promoted Islamism.
 Paracha also explained the ideology as a postmodernist project.

+In 2025, a study by Paracha on the rise of populism, especially in the United States, Brazil and Pakistan was published as his tenth book, We The Mob.

 Paracha is also a Research Scholar and Reagan-Fascell Fellow at the International Forum for Democratic Studies in Washington DC, and a consultant for Adcom Leo Burnett Worldwide.

 Paracha graduated from the Karachi Grammar School in 1983.
-He then joined a state-owned college in Karachi where he was active as a Marxist student leader.
+He then enrolled in a state-owned college in Karachi where he was active as a Marxist student leader.
 After college, he joined journalism.
 Over the last decade, he has often described himself as a Muslim modernist, a progressive Pakistani nationalist, and a democrat.
 He is also a harsh critic of postmodernism and is staunchly against the mixing of religion with politics.